imitelis/Full_Stack_Open_Exercises/part10/README.md

 ## Exercise 10.11.

-### Exercise 10.11: Fetching repositories with Apollo Client
+### 10.11: Fetching repositories with Apollo Client

 We want to replace the Fetch API implementation in the `useRepositories` hook with a GraphQL query.
 Open the Apollo Sandbox at [http://localhost:4000](localhost:4000) and take a look at the documentation next to the operations editor.
 Look up the `repositories` query.
 The query has some arguments, however, all of these are optional so you don't need to specify them.
 In the Apollo Sandbox form a query for fetching the repositories with the fields you are currently displaying in the application.
 The result will be paginated and it contains the up to first 30 results by default.
 For now, you can ignore the pagination entirely.